Shuvro1/First-Repository/README.md

 This is a sample front page HTML and CSS coded.
-For any kind of direcotry website.
+For any kind of direcotry website.You can use it freeee.